 NUMERIC(precision, scale)

 The scale of the NUMERIC type is zero or positive.
-The related shows the syntax of NUMERIC type with scale zero:
+The related shows the syntax of the NUMERIC type with scale zero:

 NUMERIC(precision)